-The third phase focuses on aesthetic and functional refinements which may occur over weeks to years in aesthetic and functional outcomes, if inadequate may lead to graft rejection and frequent infection and as such multiple revisional operations.9,10
+The third phase focuses on aesthetic and functional refinements which may occur over weeks to years in which free flap debulking and contouring is required.

 Dental rehabilitation with tissue borne or implant borne prosthesis, additional cosmetics, facial prosthesis and tissue tattooing may be done.